hacks-guide/Guide-WiiU/docs/user-guide/sd-preparation.md

   - You will need to download the `channel.zip` file.
 - The latest release of [Wii U NAND Dumper](https://github.com/koolkdev/wiiu-nanddumper/releases/latest)
 - The latest release of the [Homebrew App Store](https://github.com/vgmoose/hbas/releases/latest)
-  - You will need to download the `wiiu-exracttosd.zip` file.
+  - You will need to download the `wiiu-extracttosd.zip` file.
 - The latest release of [Haxchi](https://github.com/FIX94/haxchi/releases/latest)
   - Download only the Haxchi .zip file.